 Billboards immediately come to mind when thinking of outdoor advertising, and for good reason.
 They’re huge, they’re everywhere, and they’re proven to yield results.
 The cost of billboards can vary greatly based on size and location, ranging from $750 to over $14,000 per month.

-These are the classic, non-digital billboards you’ll find on highways and city streets all over the world.
+These are the classic, non-digital billboards you’ll find on highways and city streets worldwide.
 After all these years, they’re still pretty effective at catching people’s eye, especially when they stand out from their environment.

 2. Digital Billboard Advertising